 Committing to a flea treatment and regularly administering the treatment is the best way to keep fleas at bay.

-- To prevent overgrown nails: If a cat’s nails are allowed to grow too long, they can become overgrown and curved.
+- If a cat’s nails are allowed to grow too long, they can become overgrown and curved.
 This can be painful for the cat and make it difficult for them to walk.

-- To prevent damage to furniture and other household items: Cats’ claws are sharp, and they can use them to scratch furniture, curtains, and other household items.
+- Cats’ claws are sharp, and they can use them to scratch furniture, curtains, and other household items.
 By keeping your cat’s claws trimmed, you can help protect your possessions.

-- To avoid accidents: If your cat’s claws are too long, they may get caught on things and result in injuries.
+- If your cat’s claws are too long, they may get caught on things and result in injuries.
 Claw trimming can help avoid these kinds of mishaps.

-- Cats use their claws for a variety of activities, such as stretching, climbing, and hunting, but if they are too long, it can be painful or uncomfortable for them to use them, so trimming your cat’s claws can help increase their overall comfort.
+- Cats use their claws for a variety of activities, such as stretching, climbing, and hunting.
+If nails are too long, it can be painful or uncomfortable for them to use their nails, so trimming your cat’s claws can help increase their overall comfort.

-Not allowing a Period Of Supervise introduction Between resident pets And new Pets
+14. Not allowing a Period Of Supervised introduction Between resident pets And new Pets

 If you already have a cat or cats and are thinking about getting another one, this post explains how to do that in a safe manner for all cats.